Edinburgh's Radical Bookshop

 The science tells us that we can reduce viral load and the risk of infection if we are in spaces with good airflow, and we wear masks to stop our germs spraying all over the shop.

-This is how we ‘live with covid’ - by doing what we can to mitigate its existence.
+This is how we ‘live with covid’, this is how we foster disability inclusive spaces - by doing what we can to mitigate infection.

 masks

 Lighthouse is an indie business, I - Mairi - am the human behind Lighthouse (or the face of it, depending who you ask).
-I don’t want to catch Covid, I don't want to get sick.
+I don't want to get sick.
 I don’t want my booksellers to catch it, because I adore them, and because we can't run our bookshop when we are down a staff member or 3.

-I don’t want the readers or writers who come into my bookshop to catch it.
+I don’t want the readers or writers who come into my bookshop to catch covid or flu or anything else.
 Or to worry that this is an environment where they are more likely to catch it.
 It’s not really something I can totally control for, but within my tiny realm I feel not only that I can but that I must, do whatever I can to lower that risk.

 postcard